tdavis0831/notthrowingawaymytrot/content/blog/feb_28/index.md

 Regardless, I know now for sure that I AM a runner.

-Hi, I’m Tasha, I am a runner.
+Hi, I’m Tasha, and I am a runner.